liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 them to your liking.

-4. Within the workflow diagram, Studio offers an assisted *Surveyor's Level* that helps you allign your nodes exactly parallel with other existing nodes.
+4. Within the workflow diagram, Studio offers an assisted *Surveyor's Level* that helps you align your nodes exactly parallel with other existing nodes.

 	![Figure 7.54: Studio's Surveyor's Level helps you design your workflow for